 If you are not quite familiar with this term, it is exactly what it says it is: The products that you put inside the warehouse first should also be the first ones out when they are needed for shipment.

 This is particularly important for food warehousing as foods have the tendency to spoil faster, so it is only right that you follow the FIFO protocol to avoid giving out spoiled products.
-You can learn more about the method by clicking here.
+You can learn more about the FIFO method here.

 It is generally good to assign this task to a supervisor who knows what they are doing so they can effectively streamline the whole process while making sure that everything is in place.